mrsilver76/groupmachine/README.md

   - **Leisure and resort areas:** marinas, resorts, golf courses, spas.
   - **Religious or spiritual locations:** missions, shrines.

-  The list is fixed and cannot be changed.
+  The list of spot features is fixed and cannot be changed.

 - **`-a <format>`, `--append <format>`**
   Date format to append to album folder names that use locations.
 Useful to distinguish multiple visits to the same location.
 Dates are appended within brackets - e.g. using `MMM yyyy` will produce "_Paris, Le Marais, and Versailles (Apr 2025)_".
 Dates are defined using the [.NET DateTime format syntax](#datetime-format-syntax).